SJQ-min/c-learning/README.md

 # c-learning
-Create this repository for urge myself to learn C++
+Create this repository to urge myself to learn C++